 Closing date and time for receipt of offers is 3/23/2018 at 2:00pm Eastern Standard Time.
 Anticipated award date is on or about 3/28/2018.
 E-mail quotationsare preferred and may be sent to Michelle.R.Monds@uscg.mil .
 Please indicate 70Z03818QJ0000102 in subject line.
 Quotations may also be mailed to the following address:

 MRR Procurement Building 79, 70Z03818QJ0000102

 United States Coast Guard Ombudsman Program

 Interested parties are encouraged to seek resolution of their concerns within the USCG as an Alternative Dispute Resolution (ADR) forum rather than filing aprotest with the GAO or some external forum.
-Interested parties may seek resolution of their concerns informally or opt to file a formal agency protest with the Contracting Officer or Ombudsman.
+Interested parties may seek resolution of their concerns informally or opt to file a formal agency protest.

 Informal Forum with the Ombudsman.
-Interested parties who believe a specific USCG procurement is unfair or otherwise defective should first direct their concerns to the applicable Contracting Officer.
-If the Contracting Officer is unable to satisfy their concerns, interested parties are encouraged to contact the U.S. Coast Guard Ombudsman for Agency Protests.
-Under this informal process the agency is not required to suspend contract award performance.
-Use of an informal forum does not suspend any time requirement for filing a protest with the agency or other forum.
-In order to ensure a timely response, interested parties should provide the following information to the Ombudsman: solicitation/contract number, contracting office, Contracting Officer, and solicitation closing date (ifapplicable).
+Interested parties who believe that a Coast Guard procurement is unfair or otherwise defective should first direct their concerns to the applicable Contracting Officer.
+This can be accomplished throughinformal discussion between the interested party and the Contracting Officer.
+During the course of such discussions Contracting Officers shall ensure that the Chief of the Contracting Office (COCO) remains informed of all issues and developments as they occur.
+If the Contracting Officer is unable to satisfy the concerns of the interested party, the interested party is encouraged to contact the Coast Guard Ombudsman for Agency Protest through the Ombudsman Hotline at (202) 372-3695.
+Under this informal process, the agency is not required to suspend contract award or performance.
+Use of an informal forum does not suspend any time requirements for filing an agency protest or protest with another forum.

 The Ombudsman Hotline telephone number is 202.372.3695.